 July 16, 2020

 PINEVILLE, La.
-(LCNews)– CHRISTUS St. Frances Cabrini Hospital and Louisiana College have partnered to establish the Cabrini Scholars program to provide economic support for nursing students.
+(LCNews)– CHRISTUS St. Frances Cabrini Hospital and Louisiana Christian University have partnered to establish the Cabrini Scholars program to provide economic support for nursing students.

 LC President Dr. Rick Brewer and CHRISTUS St. Frances Cabrini Hospital CEO, Chris Karam announced Thursday the Cabrini Scholars program, which will provide grant money to eligible students enrolled in the college’s Accelerated Bachelor of Science in Nursing (ABSN) program.